batugane/sas-open-hmeq/readme.md

 # sas-open-hmeq

 A modular Python pipeline for training, evaluating, and serializing a Gradient Boosting classifier on the HMEQ dataset, with optional import into SAS Model Manager via OAuth2.
+Also includes a CAS (Cloud Analytics Services) demo for interactive analytics.

+## 📚 Quick Start Guides

+This project demonstrates **two different approaches** to SAS + Python integration:

+- **[SWAT Guide](SWAT_GUIDE.md)** - Interactive analytics with SAS Cloud Analytics Services (CAS)
+- **[SASCTL Guide](SASCTL_GUIDE.md)** - Production model deployment with SAS Model Manager

+**Choose your approach:**
+- **SWAT**: For real-time analytics, model prototyping, and cloud-based data processing
+- **SASCTL**: For production model deployment, version control, and enterprise scoring

 ## Features